skydiablo/AsyncEventDispatcherBundle/README.md

 # AsyncEventDispatcher

-An easy way to use asyncron event handling as symfony bundle.
-Just create and handle all your existing or new events in an async style.
-Define your event handler as usual and run in an async scope.
+The AsyncEventDispatcher is a symfony bundle that provides an easy way for asynchronous event handling.
+Handle all your existing or new events in an async style.
+Just define your event handler as usual and run it in an async scope.

-A) Download the Bundle
+A) Downloading the Bundle
 ----------------------

-Open a command console, enter your project directory and execute the following command to download the latest stable version of this bundle:
+Open your command line, navigate to your project directory and execute the following command to download the latest stable version of this bundle:

     $ composer require skydiablo/async-event-bundle